Research Like a Pro with DNA: A Genealogist’s Guide to Finding and Confirming Ancestors with DNA Evidence

 – and write a report incorporating DNA evidence.

 Work samples and templates are included.
 Purchase the Kindle version of RLP with DNA at Amazon.
-The print version will be released by the end of 2021.
+The paperback version is also available at Amazon and our website.

 Reviews from Amazon: